 This phenomenon is the lack of an enzyme needed to break down sugar molecules in dairy products.
 People with lactose intolerance can hardly consume dairy products.
 Therefore, if you are lactose intolerant, it is best to avoid dairy products.

 Your immune system damages and attacks your intestines when consuming gluten food.
-Therefore, a lot of people are opting for gluten-free food nowadays.
+Therefore, a lot of people are opting for gluten-free food nowadays to improve the time of how long it take to digest food.

 Irritable Bowel System or IBS